Educator, advocate,

 About Jordyn

-As a nonspeaking autistic educator and advocate who was denied access to effective augmentative communication until the age of 18 years old, Jordyn Zimmerman is passionate about leveraging tools and supports to drive change.
-She thrives on boldly showing up and challenging what is possible in learning spaces and throughout the broader community — and has personal experience challenging the status quo, which is featured in the 2021 documentary, This Is Not About Me.
+Jordyn Zimmerman is a passionate educator and disability advocate.
+After being diagnosed as autistic at a young age, she did not receive access to augmentative communication until the age of 18.
+That arduous journey fuels her beliefs around leveraging tools and supports to drive change.
+She now thrives on boldly showing up and redefining what is possible in learning spaces and throughout the broader community — and has personal experience challenging the status quo, which is featured in the documentary, This Is Not About Me.

 What People Are Saying